 Most pseudo “funds” are giving the narrative that they are “getting into OTC.”
 Translation: anybody who says they are getting into OTC means they don’t have shit to do and aren’t making any money.
 Other “funds” are saying that they are doing “incubation and roadshows.”
 Translation: they don’t have any money or know actually how to ICO, but are going to try to ride their reputation and introduce them to all their buddies that made 30x on ICON in hopes that one of them still has monies to invest.

-So Unification did the groundwork (and a lot of learning) and is doing fine in our private raise and on track for a public sale in January 2019.
+So Unification did the groundwork (and a lot of learning).
 But if you are a few steps behind in the process, genuinely are in this for the long haul, believe that your product has the potential to shift the fabric of reality and want to make this work — here is your roadmap:

 1 — Get small seed capital if you don’t already have it and make a budget.
 This means an operating budget, ie. paying people to do what you need them to do.
 Can you go gracefully for a year developing and keeping the lights on?
 I saw a few promising projects fold and go home after wasting what could be an operating budget of a year on some overpriced conference sponsorship and an overpriced “consultant” who didn’t actually know anything about crypto.

 2 — Don’t waste your money.
 What is waste?
 Well, the reality is most advisors will ask for fiat first and then settle for tokens — you don’t want consultants either.
 Nobody knows anything special and anybody who can actually “make magic” knows they can make magic and will take tokens or an allocation.
 In fact if you take on “industry advisory” you should give them tokens, but also ask them to make a small investment to show skin in the game.
 If anybody is worth anything, they have something to invest.